 5. Win Trust With Loyalty Programmes

-Coffee behemoth Starbucks’ loyalty programme engages the Millennials with a star point system and free coffee during special occasions.
-Enrolling Millennials into loyalty programmes would be a great way of matching their interests and driving customer loyalty from them.
+Coffee behemoth Starbucks’ loyalty program engages the Millennials with a star point system and free coffee during special occasions.
+Enrolling Millennials into loyalty programs would be a great way of matching their interests and driving customer loyalty from them.

 6. Embrace The Dine-in Experience

-Dining experience for Millennials is much more than just food.
-They want the restaurant’s ambience to be as Instagram worthy as their food.
+The dining experience for Millennials is much more than just food.
+They want the restaurant’s ambiance to be as Instagram worthy as their food.
 A restaurant that offers a blend of gastronomical delights and an iconic dine-in experience becomes an ideal choice of the Millennials.
-For enhancing the experience factor of the Millennials consider upgrading your restaurant with elements such as unique decor, live entertainment, background music and technological advancements.
+For enhancing the experience factor of the Millennials consider upgrading your restaurant with elements such as unique decor, live entertainment, background music, and technological advancements.

 Millennials love to experiment with different cuisines and value presentations.
 You can emphasize on food presentation and introduce eclectic delicacies in your menu.
 An experiential dine-in will make the Millennials visit memorable and give your restaurant some free publicity.

 If you want Millennials to discover your brand, ensure that your marketing efforts are omnichannel.
 Create a strong digital presence and let the younger generation discover your brand via search engines, third-party apps, websites, and mobile apps.
 Collaborate with influencers and encourage word-of-mouth marketing.
 Connect visually with them through social media and videos.
 Bring them closer to your brand with SMS and Email marketing.